oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

   * Bind authorization code to a confidential client or PKCE challenge.
 In this case, the attacker lacks the secret to request the code exchange.
+  * As described in [@!RFC6749], Section 4.1.2., authorization codes
-  * Authorization codes SHOULD be invalidated by the AS after their first use at the token endpoint.
+    MUST be invalidated by the AS after their first use at the token endpoint.
 For example, if an AS invalidated the code after the legitimate client redeemed it, the attacker would fail exchanging this code later.

-(This does not mitigate the attack if the attacker manages to exchange the code for a token before the legitimate client does so.)
+    This does not mitigate the attack if the attacker manages to exchange the code for a token before the legitimate client does so.
+Therefore, [@!RFC6749] further recommends that, when an attempt is made to redeem a code twice, the AS SHOULD revoke all tokens issued previously based on that code.
   * The `state` value SHOULD be invalidated by the client after its first use at the redirection endpoint.
 If this is implemented, and an attacker receives a token through the referrer header from the